2 Weeks In France Itinerary To See The Best Of France

 mont saint michel

-Tip: You can also visit Mont Saint Michel and Amboise (our next stop) on day trips from Paris (great option for those who prefer to have a more steady base for exploring).
+You can also visit Mont Saint Michel and Amboise (our next stop) on day trips from Parisdriving times: 3.5 hours to Mont Saint Michel, 2.5 hours to Amboise – a great option for those who prefer a steady base for exploring.

 Amboise | 2 Nights